Surgical mask

 There are standards for the materials masks are made from.
 For example, the European EN 14683 Type II standard requires the material of the mask to filter particles (mean diameter close to 3 micrometres) containing the bacterium Staphylococcus aureus.
 The bacterial filtration efficiency of the mask material is the fractional reduction in the number of colony-forming units (CFUs) when the aerosol is passed through the material.
 For a Type II mask under this standard, the material must filter enough of the aerosol particles containing the bacteria to achieve a CFU reduction of at least 98%.

 ASTM International has an F2100 standard with similar bacterial filtering standard to the European Type II standard but in addition uses a test aerosol of 0.1 micrometre particles.
 The Level 3 standard F2100 standard requires that these particles must be filtered out with at least 98% efficiency.
-Neither the European nor the ASTM standard tests performance as worn, they just test the material — the difference being the air leakage.
-This is different to personal protection equipment standards such as N95 and FFP, which do test performance as worn.
+Euro II and F2100 tests measure filter efficiency in a sealed environment - failing to account for air leakage when worn.
+Personal protection equipment standards such as the FFP test both ideal and worn conditions to account for air leakage.

 Surgical masks are made of a nonwoven fabric created using a melt blowing process.
 They came into use in the 1960s and largely replaced cloth facemasks in developed countries.
 The colored (usually dark blue, green, or occasionally yellow) side of the mask (fluid-repellant layer) is to be worn outwards, and the white side (absorbent layer) inwards.

 In some East Asian countries, masks have often customarily been worn by people who are sick in order to avoid spreading it, to protect against air pollution or allergens, as a fashion statement, or to deter social interaction.
 The use of surgical masks during the COVID-19 pandemic was a subject of debate, as mask shortage was a central issue.